 DEQ charges an annual fee in the amount of 0.5 percent of the unpaid balance, beginning with the second repayment, as prescribed in Oregon Administrative Rule 340-054-0065(6) to pay program administrative expenses.
 DEQ will continue to monitor the fee revenue account to ensure the revenue source is adequate.
 The fee revenue account is separate from the loan fund.
-As of June 30, 2020, the program had approximately \$2.28 million in the fee revenue account, also known as the administrative fund.
+As of June 30, 2021, the program had approximately \$1.76 million in the fee revenue account, also known as the administrative fund.

-EPA allows states to utilize four percent of the cumulative annual capitalization grant awards minus cumulative administrative expenditures toward program administrative expenses.
-For state fiscal year 2021, DEQ will utilize \$718,080 of the administrative allowance in the FFY2020 capitalization grant award, in addition to using fee revenue, to support program administrative expenses.
+EPA allows states to utilize four percent of the annual capitalization grant award toward program administrative expenses.
+For state fiscal year 2022, DEQ will utilize \$717,960 of the federal fiscal year 2021 capitalization grant award, in addition to using fee revenue, to support program administrative expenses.